-BENMARA Station, a large breeding property on the Northern Territory’s Barkly Tableland, has reportedly been sold to members of the extended Harris family, some of whom own and operate Gogo Station near Fitzroy Crossing in Western Australia.
+BENMARA Station, a large breeding property on the Northern Territory’s Barkly Tableland, has reportedly been sold to members of the extended Harris family, based at Mungindi QLD, which owns and operate Gogo Station near Fitzroy Crossing in Western Australia.

 A large uplift of cattle from Gogo to Benmara has already taken place, Beef Central has been told, confirming that delivery has been completed.